 Create a Print-Rich Environment with Labels that Promote Literacy

 Since my oldest child reads fluently for her age, sometimes I pencil or pen in additional text for reading practice.

 For example, 抽屉 / 抽屜 (chōutì / drawer) is not frequently encountered in our story books, so my daughter sometimes forgets these characters.
-Thus, I wanted to make sure that these key characters were large and in charge with my black Sharpie.
-Then, with a regular pen, I wrote short sentences featuring the key characters in context for reading practice.
+Thus, I wanted to ensure these key characters were large and in charge with my black Sharpie.
+I also wrote short sentences featuring the key characters in context with a regular pen for reading practice.

+Create a Print-Rich Environment with Labels that Promote Literacy